Every-Language/everylanguage-bible/docs/guidelines/codebase-organization.md

 # Codebase Organization Guide

-## Overview

-This project uses a **feature-first** architecture with shared foundations.
-This approach prioritizes maintainability, team scalability, and clear feature boundaries while keeping commonly used utilities and components easily accessible.
+This project uses a **feature-first** architecture with shared foundation

 ## Folder Structure